efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-29-archfiends-guide-by-bacon.md

 To the following players that have stood by this archetype with me since the beginning, helped push the decks forward with the meta, and spent thousands of combined hours testing, thank you and I cannot wait to add more to this as we continue to grow.

-**Nidoblast, Tekkeun, Wayne Kenoff, Race, Sektor, Davidoff, Chilah, Jan**
+**Nidoblast, Tekkeun, Wayne Kenoff, Race, Sektor, Davidoff, Chilah, Jan, Mewf**

 {% include decktype_decks.html decktype=page.deck-type %}